 Probably the least expensive option around is the Sheer Blonde Tone-Correcting line from John Frieda, which is what Alain used on my hair yesterday.
 There's a shampoo:

 And a conditioner:

-There’s a shampoo, conditioner and mousse, and although they say you need to use 'em three times to see results, I SWEAR that when I met up with a friend last night, she told me (unprompted) that my hair looked blonder.
+Although they say you need to use 'em three times to see results, I SWEAR that when I met up with a friend last night, she told me (unprompted) that my hair looked blonder.
 (Meaning better, of course.)

 Another thing you can do to protect your $150-a-pop blondification investment is to make another investment: in a good shower filter.
 Besides the fact that the chlorine and iron deposits in our water are probably not the nicest stuff to imbibe, they can also make colour fade and look dull.
 And the iron, specifically, can add to the reddish, brassy tones.

 It's a good idea to use a clarifying shampoo to get that shiz outta there, and then install a filter like the one I've been using from Jonathan Product:

 It's a two-step filter that takes out chlorine, synthetic chemicals and heavy metals, replacing them with healthy, pH-balanced potassium ions.
 Both skin and hair feel softer and hair colour lasts longer—hooray!
 It should last about six months or so.

 T3 has also recently come out with their own version, which sounds even more amazing: